 - Insurance Fee 保険料 – This covers any water or fire damage.
-Starts at ¥20,000 and can go up depending on apartment.
+It starts at ¥20,000 and can go up depending on the apartment.

-- Realtor Fee 仲介手数料 – Agents often charge one month’s rent commission plus consumption tax. *Cleaning Fee – This is for the realtor to clean the apartment after you leave.
-Starts at ¥20,000.
+- Agency Fee 仲介手数料 – Agents often charge one month’s rent commission plus consumption tax. *Cleaning Fee – This is for the realtor to clean the apartment after you leave.
+It starts at ¥20,000.

-- Key Money 礼金 – This is a gratuity you pay to your landlord, and it is non-refundable.
-It’s usually about one to two month’s rent though, it’s typically much higher in Kansai.
+- Key Money 礼金 – This is a gratuity you pay to your landlord and is non-refundable.
+It’s usually about one to two months’ rent; it’s typically much higher in Kansai.

 - Changing Lock Fee 鍵交換代 – This is to change all the locks so that you can have comfort knowing that you have the only key.
-Starts at ¥15,000. *Depending on the property, these fees are negotiable.
+It starts at ¥15,000. *Depending on the property, these fees are negotiable.

-You won’t necessarily have to pay all of these fees as it entirely depends on the apartment.
-However, you should be prepared to pay approximately six months equivalent rent before you sign the rental agreement to cover the upfront costs.
-Read the rental agreement carefully and ask your realtor about any costs that you are unsure about.
+Read the rental agreement carefully and ask your realtor about any fees you are unsure about.
+You won’t necessarily have to pay these fees as it depends entirely on the apartment.
+However, you should be prepared to pay approximately six months’ equivalent rent before signing the rental agreement to cover the upfront costs.

-Take a look below at some example deals of the costs of moving based on a ¥60,000 rental.
+See below for some example deals of moving costs based on a ¥60,000 rental.

-Here is an example of the apartment renting costs in Tokyo
+Here is an example of renting costs for Tokyo apartments

 Good Apartment Deal in Tokyo For limited options: